stuzenz/Sikulix-demo/sikulix_presentation.md

 ---

-#### What is Sikulix
+### What is Sikulix

 Originally came out of MIT Labs.

-It was open sourced over 10 years ago
+The project was open sourced over 10 years ago

 ---